 - Dr. Ravindra H. Dholakia, Professor, Indian Institute of Management, Ahmedabad – Member.(Members referred to at 4 to 6 above, will hold office for a period of four years or until further orders, whichever is earlier.

 The Monetary Policy Committee (MPC) determines the policy interest rate required to achieve the inflation target.

 The Reserve Bank’s Monetary Policy Department (MPD) assists the MPC in formulating the monetary policy.
-Views of key stakeholders in the economy and analytical work of the Reserve Bank contribute to the process for arriving at the decision on the policy repo rate.
+Views of key stakeholders in the economy and analytical work of the Reserve Bank contribute to the process of arriving at the decision on the policy repo rate.

 The Financial Markets Operations Department (FMOD) operationalises the monetary policy, mainly through day-to-day liquidity management operations.

 The Financial Market Committee (FMC) meets daily to review the liquidity conditions so as to ensure that the operating target of monetary policy (weighted average lending rate) is kept close to the policy repo rate.
-This parameter is also known as weighted average call money rate (WACR).
+This parameter is also known as the weighted average call money rate (WACR).

 There are several direct and indirect instruments that are used for implementing monetary policy.

 - Repo Rate: The (fixed) interest rate at which the Reserve Bank provides overnight liquidity to banks against the collateral of government and other approved securities under the liquidity adjustment facility (LAF).